morphonets/pysnt/docs/overview.md

 ### Converting Objects

 Common data types require no convertion at all.
 However, some operations return specialized SNT Java objects, that may require conversion to Python.
-When that happens, you can use he `to_python()` function:
+When that happens, one can use the `to_python()` function:

 ```python
 # Only needed for specialized objects